|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Embrace the sunrise over the Mekong River as we start our day towards Chiang Khong.
 Our journey continues through remote regions of northern Laos.
 We will make one stop enroute in a rural village to observe local daily life.
 After completing the immigration formalities, we cross the Laos/Thailand border and make our way for a relaxing evening in Thailand.

 Today, we explore Chiang Saen before driving to Chiang Mai in the afternoon.
-Chiang Saen is the official center of the ""Golden Triangle"", where the borders of Myanmar, Thailand and Laos meet, at the confluence of the Ruak and Mekong Rivers.
-Historically, the ""Golden Triangle"" refers to a large geographic area, stretching thousands of square kilometers, within which opium trade is prevalent and vast fortunes were made.
+Chiang Saen is the official center of the ""Golden Triangle"", where the borders of Burma, Thailand and Laos meet, at the confluence of the Ruak and Mekong Rivers.
+Historically, the "Golden Triangle" refers to a large geographic area, stretching thousands of square kilometers, within which opium trade is prevalent and vast fortunes were made.
 Enroute to Chiang Mai, we visit the "White Temple", a new take on traditional Buddhist Temples.

-Day 21: Wap Doi Suthep & Thai Cooking Lessons
+Day 23: Wat Doi Suthep & Thai Cooking Lessons

 Visit Doi Suthep sitting at an elevation of 1,073m.
 Built in 1383 during the Lanna Thai period, legend has it that the temples site was selected by an elephant sent to roam the mountain side, where upon reaching a suitable spot, it trumpeted, circled three times, knelt down and promptly died.
 In the afternoon, visit the local botanical gardens followed by a local market with your Thai cooking instructor to purchase fresh ingredients before preparing your evening meal at a cooking school.